vacaboja/tg/README.md

 ## Install instructions

-The source code can probably be built by any C99 compiler.
+The source code can probably be built by any C99 compiler, but only gcc and clang have been tested.
 You need the following libraries: gtk2, portaudio2, fftw3.
-There are Windows binaries, an install script for OS X, and more detailed instructions for Debian-based Linux distributions (e.g. Ubuntu).
+There are Windows binaries, an install script for OS X, and more detailed instructions for Debian-based Linux distributions (e.g.
+Ubuntu).

 ### Windows